Kevin Garcia (soccer, born 1990)

-Kevin Garcia (born August 21, 1990) is a retired American soccer player who played as a defender.
+Kevin Garcia (born August 21, 1990) is an American retired soccer player who played as a defender.

 Career

 Youth and college

 Garcia played his high school soccer at St. Francis Prep in Fresh Meadows Queens, where he won the NYC Championship in his junior year.
 Kevin was elected to the all-city team sophomore, junior and senior year.
 Garcia played four years of college soccer for the Villanova University Wildcats between 2008 and 2011.

 Garcia also appeared for Premier Development League side Long Island Rough Riders between 2010 and 2013.

-Professional
+MLS Draft

 On January 17, 2012, Garcia was drafted 41st overall in the 2012 MLS Supplemental Draft by New England Revolution.
 However, he didn't sign with the club.

 IFK Luleå

 Garcia joined Swedish club IFK Luleå in July 2013.
 He made his debut for IFK Luleå on August 25 in a 2–0 loss in a Division 1 match against Sirius.
 Garcia would go on to make 9 appearances in his first season in Sweden as IFK Luleå finished 5th in the Norra division.

 On August 5, 2014, Garcia scored his first goal for IFK Luleå in a Svenska Cupen match with Sandviks IK.
 Trailing 2–1 late, Garcia scored in the 90th minute to level the score at 2 and send the game to extra time, where IFK Luleå would go on to win.
 On August 10, Garcia would play late hero once again, this time in the league.
 Garcia managed to score his first league goal in the 82nd minute to give IFK Luleå a 2–1 win over IF Sylvia.
 Overall, Garcia enjoyed a more successful season in 2014, making 23 appearances and scoring 3 goals in all competitions, but it was a worse season for the club, dropping to 10th in the Norra table.